hanphps/GPOPSII-fork/README.md

 # GPOPSII-fork
 GPOPS cannot run specific commands (MEX) unless using 2019 or earlier.
-Latest GPOP release does not support
+Latest GPOP release has some issues relating to using older MATLAB versions

 # Current Issues Fixed